Assessment

 4 Feedback and marking

-Feedback will be provided to you (1) during class, (2) as comments on your weekly self-reflections and (3) during office hours (it is up to you to book meetings with me and/or the tutors).
+Feedback will be provided to you (1) during class, (2) as comments on your weekly self-reflections and (3) during office hours (it is up to you to book meetings with me; you can do so here: https://bit.ly/33BH84L), (4) on the Final Reflection + Group Project submission.

 ---|---|---|---|